gigya/cdc-starter-kit/README.md

 ## Documentation

-Take a look at the [basic guide](docs/basic.md) to understand how to enhance and improve this project's functionality.
+Take a look at the [Basic Guide](docs/basic.md) to understand how to configure and customize your project.
+If you want to go deeper and understand the implementation basics, please go to the [Advanced Guide](docs/advanced.md), to these and many other details.

 This documentation is bundled with the project, making it available for offline reading and provides a useful starting point for any documentation you want to write about your project.